yaseenagag/promise-it-wont-hurt-solutions/README.md

 # Skeleton Repo for the solutions for the awesome [tutorial](https://github.com/stevekane/promise-it-wont-hurt) on Promises.
 This repo contains all the source files for the solutions of the `promise it won't hurt` exercises.
 The tutorial is meant to give you a hands on understanding of how to use promises.

-<br/>Base repository of the [promises-applied](https://github.com/GuildCrafts/web-development-js/issues/186) goal.
+Base repository of the [promises-applied](https://github.com/GuildCrafts/web-development-js/issues/186) goal.

 ## Getting Started